pureconfig/pureconfig/docs/support-for-duration.md

 ### FiniteDuration

-[`FiniteDuration`](http://scala-lang.org/api/current/scala/concurrent/duration/FiniteDuration.html)s can specified with a wide variety of units.
+[`FiniteDuration`](http://scala-lang.org/api/current/scala/concurrent/duration/FiniteDuration.html)s can be specified with a wide variety of units.

 - `d`, `day`, or `days`
 - `h`, `hour`, or `hours`